 Table of Contents

-If you sustain a work injury in Pennsylvania, a panel doctor approved by your employer may tell you not to return to work because your injuries do not permit it.
+If you sustain a work injury in Pennsylvania, an employer-approved panel doctor may tell you not to return to work because your injuries do not permit it.
 A doctor may also give you a note with restrictions.
-In this case, your employer may offer you modified-duty work or light-duty work instead of giving you time off.
+In this case, your employer may offer you modified– or light-duty work instead of giving you time off.
+Choosing not to return to work could result in losing your workers’ compensation.
+To avoid losing benefits while ensuring you prevent adding to your injuries, you need to understand what light-duty work is and how it can impact your job functions while healing.

 Light-duty work options for injured workers can vary depending on the industry, but they can include: